How To Start A Vegan Diet Plan

 VEGAN MEAT PRODUCTS

-Firstly, as a clean eater, I do try to avoid these.
+Firstly, because I am also on a clean eating diet, I do try to avoid vegan meat.
 I prefer to get my protein from unprocessed sources.
 That being said, I’m not immune to the conveniences of our food supply.
 So on occasion, I do buy a vegan meat product just to make life easier.
 But I do mean that it’s OCCASIONAL.
 These products cost more and they aren’t always the best thing for my health.
 So it’s not an everyday thing.

 And yes, of course they taste different then meat.
 The main connection they have with meat is in texture.
 But even that will be just slightly different.
 But again, this way of eating can be a drastic change for some people and you absolutely have to give your body and your taste buds time to adjust.
 Don’t expect to buy every vegan product on the market and love it any more than you would expect to love every single meat based product on the market.
 We all have our preferences and those preferences can change over time.
 So at the end of the day, it’s important to experiment, keep an open mind, and allow your body to have it’s adjustment period.

-So far, I love field roast and seitan.
+So far, I love Field Roast sausage and seitan.
 I find that they are the closest thing to meat I can get and they have pretty good flavor.
 I’m also developing a love for tofu which I never thought would be possible.
 But a big part of that is understanding how to work with tofu.
 Something I’ll be writing a separate article on.
 And if you’d like to learn more about seitan, here’s a pretty comprehensive article about it.

-WHAT IF I WANT TO GO VEGAN BUT MY FAMILY DOESN’T?
+WHAT IF I WANT TO GO ON A VEGAN DIET BUT MY FAMILY DOESN’T?

 I’m in that situation right now actually.
 It will feel impossible at first, but with a little time and effort, you’ll find that it’s really not that complicated at all.